mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/index.md

 <!-- TODO: settle down the link target to custom applications -->
 Catalog applications are any third-party or open source applications that appear in the Catalog.
 These applications can be provided by D2iQ for use in your environment.

-## Installing the workspace catalog via the CLI
+## Install the workspace catalog via the CLI

 1. Set the `WORKSPACE_NAMESPACE` environment variable to the name of your workspace’s namespace: